- Index Content

 Maestro, a software managing and monitoring your local workers and the State Store.

-One or more workers, which are responsible for executing content update tasks requested by the Coveo Platform.
+One or more workers, which are responsible for executing content update tasks requested by Coveo.
 Each worker can only handle one task at a time, so you may need more than one, depending on the content to index.
 See Number of Workers for details.